Hollande likely to shrug off "shock therapy" review

 With growth stalled for three quarters and unemployment at a 13-year high, Gallois will recommend slicing 20 billion euros off social contributions paid by employers and 10 billion off those paid by employees.

-The funds would be recouped in part by raising value-added tax and increasing a separate social levy that affects pensions, investments and rental income as well as workers’ pay.
+The funds would be recouped in part by raising value-added tax and increasing a separate social levy that targets investment income as well as workers’ pay.
 He may also suggest a green tax on diesel fuel.

-Hollande is wary of raising consumption taxes to cut costs for employers and has already scrapped a VAT hike which his predecessor Nicolas Sarkozy proposed for the same reason.
+The government has been cool to the idea of raising consumption taxes to reduce costs for employers.
+Hollande has already reversed a proposed VAT hike by predecessor Nicolas Sarkozy, which would have raised funds so charges to companies could be lowered.

-Michel Didier, head of the Coe-Rexecode economic think-tank, warned on Monday that French industry was on a “slippery slope” that could only be remedied by reducing the cost of labor.
+The government will present its response to the report on Tuesday but is not expected to offer any action on labour costs ahead of a separate review on welfare financing in January.

-But Moscovici has argued that shifting more of the tax burden onto households too fast risks choking off domestic consumption, a key motor of French growth.
+Finance Minister Pierre Moscovici said last week that shifting more of the tax burden onto households too fast risked choking off domestic consumption, a key motor of French growth.

-He last week rebuffed a call by the AFEP business association to raise VAT to 21 percent from 19.6 percent to enable lower labor charges, saying the focus for now would be on areas like innovation over labor costs.
+He rebuffed a call by the AFEP business association to raise VAT to 21 percent from 19.6 percent to enable lower labour charges.
+“We are going to work on things which are not the cost of labour, such as innovation,” he said.

 HOLLANDE‘S HEADACHE